ermlikeyeah/ermlikeyeah.github.io/_posts/2019-04-01-ual-design-school-manifesto.markdown

 {% include image.html url="/assets/ual-design-school-manifesto.jpg" description="The two tear sheets I grabbed: Point 7 and the overall manifesto" %}

 I bloody love that seventh point.
 From the corridor of UAL to the corridor of uncertainty.
-Always in that ain't we.
+Always in that corridor of uncertainty ain't we.